Pwd9000-ML/blog-devto/posts/2021/GitHub-Automate-VM-Password-Rotation-Part1/GitHub-Automate-VM-Password-Rotation-Part1.md

 ### Configure our GitHub repository

-Next we will configure our Github repository and Github workflow.
-My Github repository is called `Azure-VM-Password-Management`.
+Next we will configure our GitHub repository and GitHub workflow.
+My GitHub repository is called `Azure-VM-Password-Management`.
 You can also take a look or even use my github repository as a template [HERE](https://github.com/Pwd9000-ML/Azure-VM-Password-Management).

-Remember at the beginning of this post I mentioned that we will create a github secret, we will now create this secret on our repository which will be used to authenticate our Github workflow to Azure when it's triggered.
+Remember at the beginning of this post I mentioned that we will create a github secret, we will now create this secret on our repository which will be used to authenticate our GitHub workflow to Azure when it's triggered.

 1. In [GitHub](https://github.com), browse your repository.